Martzcode/GitPersona/README.md

 ## Why GitPersona?

 - **Discover GitHub users worldwide** — search and filter accounts by location, repository count, follower/following ranges, and last activity date to find developers that match your criteria.
-- **Track your followers and following** — monitor who follows you back and who doesn't, with a dedicated view that identifies users who follow you then unfollow after a follow-back.
-This lets you clean up your network and avoid one-sided connections.
+- **Track your followers and following** — monitor who follows you back and who doesn't, with a dedicated view that identifies users who follow you then unfollow after a follow-back, inflating their followers/following ratio.
+This lets you spot dishonest profiles and keep your network genuine.

 ## Features